DON'T Throw Away Your Jars ~ 35 Creative Ways to Reuse Them!

-Recently, someone asked if we have a take-back program for empty jars.
-While that’s a fantastic idea (and possibly on our radar for the future), we don’t offer one at the moment.
-But hold up—before you even think about tossing those jars in the trash, let’s talk about why that’s basically a crime against awesomeness.
+Recently I got an email from one of our customers, asking if we have a take-back program for empty jars.
+While that’s a fantastic idea (and possibly on our radar for the future), we don’t offer that at the moment.

 Kitchen & Food Storage: